Keyclic/keyclic-sdk/docs/MemberApi.md

 <a name="getMemberByOrganizationAndMember"></a>
 # **getMemberByOrganizationAndMember**
-> Member getMemberByOrganizationAndMember(xKeyclicApp, organization, member, opts)
+> Member getMemberByOrganizationAndMember(xKeyclicApporganization, member, opts)

 Retrieve one Member resource.